ONSdigital/dp-logging/README.md

  - `ShutdownHook` - A hook allowing you to do any clean up on shutdown - closing resources etc. Here we are using a Nop implmentation

- Finally we init `DPLogger` with `LogConfig` instance we created:
+ Finally we init `DPLogger` with the `LogConfig` instance we created:

  ```java
 DPLogger.init(config);
 ```

 Unless explicitly configured DPLogger will use ```java com.github.onsdigital.logging.v2.nop.NopConfig``` by default - essentially the same as sending log events to `>/dev/null`.
-This handy for when unit testing any classes using dp-logger - the nop default means you are not required to set up the logger in each test class.
+This handy when unit testing any classes using dp-logger - the nop default means you are not required to set up the logger in each test class.

 ### Using the logger